vtexdocs/help-center-content/docs/tutorials/en/how-promotion-competition-works.md

 - T-shirt: **$4.50**.
 - Shipping cost: **$0.80**.
-- Giveaway for buying the t-shirt.
+- Gift for buying the t-shirt.

 #### Example 2